-First of all, I tend to refer to them as spools.
+Spools or bobbins?
+(Personally I tend to refer to them as spools).

-It is a core on which we wind a set width of tape using a traverse winding process.
+Either way it involves a core onto which we wind a set width of tape using a traverse winding process.
 Winding the tape in this way allows for far longer length reels.
 Making longer feed rolls of a self-adhesive tape applied in a continuous production process is a great advantage.
 In order to change the roll of tape the entire manufacturing process must be stopped and this comes at a cost, long reels of tape can therefore be a real benefit.

 The process starts with slitting or slit/rewinding feedrolls as long as feasible.
 Our equipment allows us to make feedrolls up to 500m diameter which means we can minimise the amount of splices in the spool.
 The feedrolls then go on the spooler and are slit into specified width and spooled.
 We join feedrolls together with a method of usable splicing until the desired length is achieved.
 The splicing method is key to assure that the final spool will run from start to end without interruptions, and the joint does not cause any bonding failures in the final application.